Urban-Orange/GitHunt/README.md

 # GitHunt
-GitHunt: A powerful GitHub Repository Search tool to discover relevant repositories based on your search terms and preferred language.
+GitHunt: A simple GitHub Repository Search tool to discover relevant repositories based on your search terms and preferred language.
 Simplifying your code exploration today!

 # GitHunt - GitHub Repository Search Tool